akeneo/pim-api-docs/content/graphql/common-notions.md

 **AS GraphQL use the Rest API**, all available filters can be used in the **Graphql queries** `search` **argument**

-You can a look at [all available filters](https://api.akeneo.com/documentation/filter.html)
+You can have a look at [all available filters](https://api.akeneo.com/documentation/filter.html)

 Some examples:
 - `{"updated":[{"operator":"SINCE LAST N DAYS","value":4}]}`
 - `{"created":[{"operator":"=","value":"2016-07-04 10:00:00"}]}`

-This filters need to be `json escaped` before being able to be usable inside GraphQL.
+This filters need to be `JSON-escaped` before being able to be usable inside GraphQL.

-You can use **your preferred online json escaper**.
+You can use **your preferred online JSON escaper**.

 The previous escaped filters will be:
 - `{\"created\":[{\"operator\":\"=\",\"value\":\"2016-07-04 10:00:00\"}]}`